 sephora - sephoria

-To bring Sephoria to life, the team designed out tons of collateral including but definitely not limited to, Social Posts, Motion Graphics, all in-perseon print collateral, and creating an entire free metaverse experience.
+To bring Sephoria to life, the team designed out tons of collateral including but definitely not limited to, social posts, motion graphics, all in-person print collateral, and creating an entire free metaverse experience for those who couldn’t attend.
 There were so many moving parts to this project.
-This project flexed many various skills of mine from website asset creation in figma to complex motion graphics in After Effects, as well as 3D mockups and small animations in C4D.
+This project included skills from website asset creation in Figma, complex motion graphics in After Effects, as well as 3D mockups and small animations in C4D.
 I also had the pleasure of designing the UI/UX and motion graphics for the metaverse games - Beauty Match Up and Beauty Trivia.
 Graphics extended from all the individual metaverse pop-up cards, glowing house beacon, and many motion assets for the master classes presented there.

 Role: Lead Motion Designer/UI UX Designer/Game Designer